ossuminc/riddl/doc/src/hugo/content/guides/authors/design/patterns/command-event/same-parameters.md

 This affords much more traceability, but there is a lot of extraneous data coming back in non-creation events.
 While it makes sense to return the entire entity in UserEstablished as it was just created and has never been received from backend where data could have been added automatically, the other events could have their parameters pared down a bit.
+This could be considered an anti-pattern] from that perspective.